nayish/regex-workshop/README.md

 If we want to not capture a group, we can use the **Non Capture Group** syntax `(?:a|b)`.
 This will match `a` or `b` but will not capture the group, so we can't use the `\1` since the group wasn't captured.

-**Write a Regular Expression that only matches text that contain at least three of the same character**
+**Step 9 Challenge: Write a Regular Expression that only matches text that contain at least three of the same character**

 > In the `Solution` file write your answer in the `answer9` variable and run step 9 tests.